- 2018 FIFA World Cup

 Saudi Arabia are expected to be Group A whipping boys but should be respected after a solid qualifying campaign.
 This will be the Saudi Arabia’s fifth World Cup after featuring in four consecutive tournaments between 1994 and 2006, their best result coming in 1994 when they reached the Round of 16.

 The Green Falcons have been managed by Argentine Juan Antonio Pizzi since November 2017.
-The bulk of the squad ply their trade in the Saudi Professional League with the key players being Taisir Al-Jassim, Nawaf Al-Abed, Yahya Al-Shehri, Fahad Al-Muwallad and Mohammad Al Sahlawi who scored 16 goals in qualification.
+The bulk of the squad ply their trade in the Saudi Professional League with the key players being Taisir Aljassam, Yahya Al-Shehri, Fahad Almuwallad and Mohammed Alsahlawi who scored 16 goals in qualification.

 The Saudi Arabian squad is ranked second last in terms of market value and getting out of Group A would be an achievement.
 A positive result against Russia in their opening game will be a huge confidence boost before taking on Uruguay and Egypt.